-Ah, the Five-Man Band.
-A staple of all genres, medium and times, it has only been recognized in 60s' rock bands before being discovered in all other works of fiction.
+A staple of all genres, media and times, the Five-Man Band has only been recognized in 60s' rock bands before being discovered in all other works of fiction.
 Oftentimes, its existence in story is completely accidental, but since you're here, dear Troper, then we assume that you want to do this on purpose, or at least be prepared for it.

 But why would I want such a clichéd scheme?, you may ask.
 Well, dear Troper, it's cliche because it works.
 Creating characters is not easy, nor is balancing them comfortably against each other.
 The Five-Man Band divides your main cast by purposes they serve in the story, which means that nobody's missing and nobody's redundant.
 Moreover, it's a nice framework to set up the characters - start with their position in the Band and build the rest of character from here.
 It also outlines the basic relationships between characters, greatly simplifying your work.

 Long story short, think of it as furnishing a house as opposed to designing it from ground up - it might look similar to others at a first glance, but well-done, is anything but, not to mention that it costs you less time, money and effort.
 Having this out of the way, let's get down to creating the Band.